-The combined programs are estimated to generate incremental cost savings of \$130 million to \$150 million per annum (which includes approximately \$90 million related to Sealed Air's continuing operations) by the end of 2019, compared with the savings run rate achieved by the end of 2015, of which approximately \$36 million is expected to be achieved in 2018.
+The Program is estimated to generate incremental cost savings of \$130 million to \$150 million per annum (which includes approximately \$90 million related to Sealed Air's continuing operations) by the end of 2020, compared with the savings run rate achieved by the end of 2015.
+To date, Sealed Air has recognized \$54 million of savings included in continuing operations.
+The Company expects to achieve \$30 million of savings in continuing operations in 2018.

-For three months ended March 31, 2018, the Program generated cost savings of \$10 million, primarily in selling, general and administration expenses.
+For the three and six months ended June 30, 2018, the Program generated cost savings of \$10 million and \$20 million, respectively, primarily in selling, general and administration expenses.

-Additionally, the Program is expected to generate one-time cash and benefits of approximately \$70 million from the sale of certain assets, state and local incentives in connection with the relocation of the Company's headquarters and reductions in working capital.
+Additionally, the Program is expected to generate one-time cash benefits of approximately \$70 million from the sale of certain assets, state and local incentives in connection with the relocation of the Company's headquarters and reductions in working capital.